48 Stories & Case Studies of Successful Bloggers

 20. Create and Go ($1.2M/year)

-Alex Nerney (from Texas, USA) started Create and Go about 6 years ago.
+Alex Nerney (from Texas, USA) started Create and Go over 6 years ago.

 My name is Alex Nerney.
 My business partner Lauren McManus and I started an online blog, two of them actually, that we were able to make a full time income from.
 We started out with building a health and fitness blog Avocadu.
 It seemed like a reasonable first niche to start in as I was a personal trainer at the time.
 After growing that blog to six figures a year Lauren and I decided to start Create and Go to teach others exactly how we did it and share our journey as professional bloggers with them.